wormhole-foundation/xdapp-book/src/wormhole/3_coreLayerContracts.md

 ---

-Next, we have the 'receiving' side of the Core contract.
+Next, we have the 'receiving' side of the Core Contract.

     parseAndVerifyVAA( byte[] VAA )